sonnt0201/pirserver_linux/Readme.md

 API Reference
 -------------

-PIR Server give some available API to end users for easy starting with.
+PIR Server give some available APIs to end users for easy starting with.
 If you are a developer, feel free to add your own APIs or any other features, then contribute using `pull request`.

 ### Authentication